Du Pont family: History

 The family played a large part in politics during the 18th and 19th centuries and assisted in negotiations for the Treaty of Paris and the Louisiana Purchase.
-Both T. Coleman and Henry A. du Pont served as U.S. senators, and Pierre S. du Pont, IV served as Governor of Delaware.
+Both T. Coleman and Henry A. du Pont served as U.S. senators.
+Pierre S. du Pont, IV served as Governor of Delaware.

-The family has also played an important role in historic preservation and land conservation, including helping to found the National Trust for Historic Preservation, preserving President James Madison's home Montpelier, and establishing numerous museums such as Winterthur and the Delaware Museum of Natural History.
-The Brandywine Conservancy founded by family member George Alexis Weymouth owns around 2350 acres of land in Pennsylvania and Delaware, and owns permanent conservation easements on an additional 37000 acres.
+The family has played an important role in historic preservation and land conservation, including helping to found the National Trust for Historic Preservation, preserving President James Madison's home Montpelier, and establishing numerous museums such as Winterthur and the Delaware Museum of Natural History.
+The Brandywine Conservancy, founded by family member George Alexis Weymouth, owns around 2350 acres of land in Pennsylvania and Delaware, and owns permanent conservation easements on an additional 37000 acres.
 In 2013, Lammot du Pont Copeland's Mt.
-Cuba Center contributed over $20 million to purchase land for donation to the federal government to form the First State National Historical Park.
+Cuba Center contributed over $20 million to purchase land for donation to the federal government, to form the First State National Historical Park.

-Beginning with William du Pont, Jr. and his sister, Marion duPont Scott, many members of the Du Pont family have been involved in the breeding and racing of thoroughbred racehorses, as well as establishing racehorse venues and training tracks, including Delaware Park and Fair Hill, MD.
+Beginning with William du Pont, Jr. and his sister, Marion duPont Scott, many members of the Du Pont family have been involved in the breeding and racing of thoroughbred racehorses, as well as establishing racehorse venues and training tracks, including Delaware Park and Fair Hill, Maryland.
 While most Du Ponts are members of the Episcopal Church, Éleuthère Irénée du Pont was a Huguenot.